Separating Fact from Fiction: Palliative Care vs. Assisted Suicide

 Fact: Severe pain is usually accompanied by anxiety, fearfulness, insomnia and loss of appetite.
 Anxiety can be triggered by memories of pain previously experienced which then exacerbates current pain.
 Many who are treated for depression, and who had requested PAS, will change their minds about hastening their deaths once their mood has been elevated through medication to alleviate feelings of hopelessness.

-One day, each of us will die and chances are we will die only as well as we have lived.
+Each of us will die and chances are we will die only as well as we have lived.
 I propose that in dying well, there is more to be considered than deciding upon the hour and minute of our deaths, for in knowing that pain can be relieved we can do much to quiet our fear of suffering.
 I am not at all a proponent of needless suffering.
 But I do suggest that death is complex.

 I choose to believe that death involves our emotional being, i.e., our collective souls.
 Death also involves the living who remain behind.
 A good death requires releasing that which is no longer applicable in our lives, such as emotional wounds and hatred.
 Furthermore, dying well involves acceptance, love, and having a sense of peace about what does or does not await us beyond this life.